Sc1borg/startup/README.md

 ## 🚀 React part 2: Reactivity deliverable

-For this deliverable I did the following.
-I checked the box `[x]` and added a description for things I completed.
+For this deliverable I did the following:

-- [ ] **All functionality implemented or mocked out** - I did not complete this part of the deliverable.
+- [x] **All functionality implemented or mocked out** - All of my web pages are functional! some are a little bit less because of the sheer amount of database that they need, but I'm feeling pretty proud of it!
-- [ ] **Hooks** - I did not complete this part of the deliverable.
+- [x] **Hooks** - I use useState on every page, and I think I use useEffect on some of them

 ## 🚀 Service deliverable